-In this case we have a Clarett 8PreX connected with an Internal Clock Source selected and a Sample Rate of 44.1 kHz:
+In this case, we have a Clarett 8PreX connected with an Internal Clock Source selected and a Sample Rate of 44.1 kHz:

-Following down on the left side of the software the last bubble shown will display how many Remote Devices you have attached to your Focusrite Control software.
-Focusrite Control can be manipulated via the Focusrite Control iOS app, which can be used to sync any iOS 8.0 (and above) device to the Focusrite Control software and control routing settings remotely.
+Remote Devices shows what devices can control Focusrite Control externally.
+Focusrite Control can be manipulated via the Focusrite Control iOS app, which can be used to sync any iOS 8.0+ device to the Focusrite Control software and control routing settings remotely.
 As shown below there is one iPhone and one iPad synced to the Focusrite Control software:

 For more information on Focusrite Control iOS: Click Here

 This tab will show you the outputs of your device and what is routed to them.
 There are three output routing options available to each output:

 Simply click in the desired Output box on the left side of this window to select between options.
 The selected Output will show lit up while all other options are greyed out as shown below.
-(In this case we have Line Output 3-4 Selected)
+(In this case, we have Line Output 3-4 Selected)

 If Playback (DAW) is selected please note that Playback 1-2 is usually the software’s default Left and Right output. (i.e. Pro Tools, iTunes)

 The right side of the Output Routing tab will show the selected routing for the chosen output.
 If Playback (DAW) or Hardware Input is selected this will simply display the direct routing for the chosen output as shown below: